 From K-12 to major universities, 3D printing is the new rage.
-It has children and adults alike watching with awe as computer-generated images become tangible items right before their eyes.
+Whether in the classroom or speciality STEM classes, it has children and adults alike watching with awe as computer-generated images become tangible items right before their eyes.
 With 3D printing in education, Konica Minolta brings to your staff and students a renewed excitement in learning.

 For K-12 schools and school districts, Konica Minolta has partnered with Dremel for 3D printers and MyStemKits for a curriculum.
 Dremel's 3D printers and MyStemKits' K-12 curriculum combine engineering with 3D Printing technology.
 Designed to be used in conjunction with 3D printers, each MyStemKits lesson utilizes 3D design and printing technology.
 This curriculum adheres to the Next Generation Science Standards (NGSS), Common Core and other state standards.
 Students are engaged in relevant learning scenarios that encourage the essential skill of problem solving, collaboration, communication, clear and critical thinking as well as developing core academic knowledge.
 Konica Minolta offers several 3D education bundles, consisting of 3D printers and optional curriculum or professional development training for K-12 educators.